 This in blue is taken directly from their website’s “About the BACD” section…

-We plan to create an environment where everyone can come together to share their knowledge and experiences, so that everyone can become better at what they do – regardless of their level of prior knowledge.
-Currently any dentist can offer cosmetic dentistry irrespective of their training or experience beyond the basic dental degree.
+We plan to create an environment where everyone can come together to share their knowledge and experiences so that everyone can become better at what they do – regardless of their level of prior knowledge.
+Currently, any dentist can offer cosmetic dentistry irrespective of their training or experience beyond the basic dental degree.
 There are no specialist qualifications and no specialist register.
-Techniques constantly progress and the public are becoming increasingly dentally educated and discerning so it’s essential to stay up-to-date.”
+Techniques constantly progress and the public is becoming increasingly dentally educated and discerning so it’s essential to stay up-to-date.”

 If you’re a UK dental student reading this then you can also sign up to be a BACD Student Member via their website – it is very reasonable at £30

 The BACD invited a fantastic dentist who is based in Sevilla, Spain to come and lead the day: Dr Silvestre Ripoll

 Despite Dr Ripoll’s first native language being Spanish, he spoke very good English!
 How many native English speaking dentists (or someone from any other profession) would be confident flying to a country where they speak another language and deliver a full days’ worth of teaching in that ‘foreign’ language?!?!